Filimoa/open-parse/docs/parsing-text/overview.md

 Text processing is how we extract textual elements from within a doc and convert it to Markdown.
 The output are Nodes that represent distinct parts of the layout - like a heading or paragraph.
-There's two options for text processing: `pymupdf` and `table-transformers`.

-Choosing between `PdfMiner` and `PyMuPDF` depends on the specific needs of your project:

-### 1. PdfMiner (default)
+### 1. Default Text Processing with PdfMiner
 Use PdfMiner if your documents are text-heavy, well-structured, and do not contain non-text elements that require OCR.

 ```python